 Now that you have created your database, MySQL still needs a username.
 This username will have access to perform actions on the database.

-On the MySQL Databases page in your cPanel account, scroll down to MySQL Users section.
+On the MySQL Databases page in your cPanel account, scroll down to the MySQL Users section.
 Simply provide a username and password for your new user and click on the ‘Create a user’ button.

 You will be now asked for the privileges you want to allow this user.
 Select all privileges and click on the Make changes button.